DefangLabs/defang-docs/blog/2024-02-12-announcing-defang-public-beta.md

 **Try the Public Beta!**

 To try the Public Beta, please go to [defang.io](http://defang.io) and click on [Download](https://github.com/defang-io/defang/releases/latest) to download the CLI and [get started](https://docs.defang.io/docs/getting-started).
 We would love to have you kick the tires and give us your feedback!
-You can join our slack support channel [here](https://join.slack.com/share/enQtNjUxMzI3MTQ3ODI5NS05NjdmN2RiOGZiZjA2NTQzNDBhNzI3OTFjNTYyZTcyMjY2ZGRiZjRkYmQyNDZkN2ZiMTRmZTk3NjE2MWU4MTcw) to ask questions and share your feedback.

 **Stay Tuned for More**